2019ChenGong/PrivORL/README.md

 ### 3.2 Dataset

 We use the dataset released from [D4RL](https://github.com/Farama-Foundation/D4RL).
 Our code will automatically download and preprocess the dataset.
+We list the supported sensitive dataset as follows,

+--
+Domains|Sensitive datasets
+--
+Maze2D|maze2d-umaze
+Maze2D|maze2d-medium
+Maze2D|maze2d-large
+--
+FreankaKitchen|kitchen-partial
+--
+MuJoCo|maze2d-medium-replay
+--

 ## 4. Running Instructions